pgmesa-packages/.github/profile/README.md

 ## Hi there 👋

-📦 The propuse of this organization is to store 'pgmesa' python packages, publicly available for the community on PyPI (https://pypi.org/user/pgmesa/) (pip).
+📦 The propuse of this organization is to store 'pgmesa's python packages, publicly available for the community on PyPI (https://pypi.org/user/pgmesa/) (pip).

 <!--